FEUP-LEIC-ES-2023-24/2LEIC18T4/README.md

 ![sprint0_board](docs/pictures/sprint-boards/Sprint0.png)

-For this Sprint, We organized all user stories that we have made in the **User Stories** Column and began sorting from there to the **Pproduct Backlog**.
+For this Sprint, We organized all user stories that we have made in the **User Stories** Column and began sorting from there to the **Product Backlog**.
 We then moved the ones that we thought were essential to start off with to the **Sprint Backlog** to work with them.
 In the Sprint Backlog we also added the points that we had to deliver until the end of this sprint, such as UMLs and Prototypes.
 All User Stories can be found [here](https://github.com/FEUP-LEIC-ES-2023-24/2LEIC18T4/labels/user-story), highlighted with the tag `user-story`